arvind2singh/DigitalLibrary/README.md

 # DigitalLibrary
-A Simple SpringBoot Service to manage Digital Library.
+A Simple SpringBoot Application to manage Digital Library.